 Hybrid air hoses are made from a blend of two materials with the purpose to make excellent combinations of the best materials features.

 One of the most common blends is PVC-Rubber Hybrid and it’s a great one.
-Don’t let the “PVC” name confuse you: it’s only the positive features of the PVC.
+Don’t let the “PVC” name confuse you: it’s only the positive features of PVC.

-PVC-Rubber Hybrid: only the positive features of the PVC (lightweight) combined with the positive features of rubber (flexibility, durability, no memory, great in cold weather).
+PVC-Rubber Hybrid: only the positive features of PVC (lightweight) combined with the positive features of rubber (flexibility, durability, no memory, great in cold weather).
 That’s a recipe for success.

 Choose an air hose with a length that fits your needs.
 Usually, you’ll see that air hoses are available with a length from 25ft to 100ft.

 Long hoses are also heavier than short ones, so make sure to keep that in mind before picking an air hose.
 If you need to cover long distances, a 100ft hose will be more than enough.

 The diameter of an air hose is important to consider when it comes to air pressure delivery.
 The higher the inside diameter, the higher the pressure of the air delivered.
 You’ll often see 1/4” and 3/8” diameters.